Dougmac21/QuizzR/ReadMe.md

 1 - Highlight if the question has been used already in a  quiz, if so, when this was and/or how many quizzes the question has been used in.

-2 - Add selectable filters for exclusion of questions which have already been used in a prior quiz when generating a quiz.or to only include questions on a given topic.
+2 - Add selectable filters for exclusion of questions which have already been used in a prior quiz when generating a quiz or to only include questions on a given topic.

 3 - Allow True/False questions to be added to the database as their own question type with parallel functionality to the 4x multiple choice questions.